imliuyzh/AntCatalog/README.md

    + Restrict SSH access to your IP address only and allow HTTP/HTTPS connections from everywhere with the security group feature
 2. Connect to the AWS instance you just created with `ssh -i "PEM_FILE_HERE" ubuntu@AWS_INSTANCE_PUBLIC_IPV4_DNS`
 3. Follow [this tutorial](https://www.youtube.com/watch?v=ohBFbA0O6hs) to install nvm
-   + Get Node.js v18 and npm
+   + Get npm and the most current release of Node.js v18
 4. Clone the project to the instance and run `npm i` for both `/client` and `/server`
 5. Run `npm run build` on `/client`
    + If there is a memory error, you can run `npm run build` locally and move the `/build` folder to `/client` on the instance